trevorbicewebdesign/Mothership/README.md

 ## Invoice Opened
 The invoice has been set from `Draft` to `Opened`.
 This will send the email template `invoice.opened` to the Client Owner and BCC an administrator.

-## Invoice Closed
-The invoice status has been set from `Opened` to `Closed`.
-This will send the email template `invoice.closed` to the Client Owner and BCC an administrator

 ## Payment Completed
 The payment has been set from `pending` to `completed`.
 This will send the email template `payment.completed` to the Client Owner and BCC an administrator.
 This should be sent to the payee whenever the payment cycle has been completed.